nodename/vscode-hacker-typer/README.md

 ![Promotional video](docs/hackertyper-video.gif)

-Hacker Typer allows you to record yourself programming, and to replay the same keystrokes by wildly mashing any key.
+Hacker Typer allows you to record yourself programming, and to play the same keystrokes by wildly mashing any key.
 Supports typing, editing, selections (including multicursor) and autocompletions.
 Basically, it looks like you have programming superpowers.

 This version is a fork of [Jani Eväkallio's original extension](https://github.com/jevakallio/vscode-hacker-typer).